-- Restroom renovations (51.1%)

-- Paved, multi-use trails (49.1%)
+- Restroom renovations (51.1%) - Paved, multi-use trails (49.1%)

-- Unpaved trails, nature trails (42.8%)

-The top three most important renovations to households in the Counties of Livingston, Macomb, Oakland, and Washtenaw and the City of Detroit were restrooms, paved/ multi-use trails, and unpaved trails/nature trails.
+The top three most important renovations to households in the Counties of Livingston, Macomb, Oakland, and Washtenaw and the City of Detroit were restrooms, paved/multi-use trails, and unpaved trails/nature trails.
 The most important renovations to households outside of Detroit, in Wayne County, were restrooms (49.6%), aquatic facilities (32.6%), and picnic shelters (31.6%).